Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Convergence Analysis

-\end{assumption} With these definitions and assumptions, we can bound the deviation of the average squared gradient norm for the convergence analysis of ${Co\text{-}S}^2{P}$. \begin{theorem} Let all assumptions hold.
+\begin{remark} The above assumptions are commonly used in previous works.
+Assumption~\ref{Lipschitzian Condition} imposes the levels of Lipchitz smoothness, which is a standard assumption in distributed learning~\cite{huang2024distributed}.
+Assumption~\ref{Bounded variance} shows the stochastic estimators are unbiased with bounded variances, which is widely used in stochastic optimization~\cite{cho2023convergence}.
+Assumption~\ref{Bounded Non-IID level} quantifies the heterogeneity among the local datasets, which is common in traditional federated learning~\cite{li2019convergence,yuan2022convergence}.
+Assumption~\ref{Bounded gradient} gives an upper bound on the norm of the gradients, which is also adopted by other studies~\cite{zhou2023every}. \end{remark} With these definitions and assumptions, we can bound the deviation of the average squared gradient norm for the convergence analysis of ${Co\text{-}S}^2{P}$. \begin{theorem} Let all assumptions hold.
 Suppose that the step size $\eta$ satisfies the following relationships:

 Therefore, the step size $\eta$ is defined as: $ 0\leq \eta \leq \frac{1}{4LE}.$

 Then, for all $Q\geqslant 1$, we have : \begin{small}